Componentwise Linearity of Powers of Cover Ideals: Symbolic powers of cover ideals of vertex decomposable graphs

 Since $A$ is an independent set of $G$, $\{z_{1,1},\ldots,z_{s,1}\}$ is an independent set of $G_k$.
 By Lemma \ref{ind-sub}, $(G \setminus N_G[z_1,\ldots,z_s])_k$ is sequentially Cohen-Macaulay.
 Therefore, by Lemma \ref{suff-cond}, $\B_{G \setminus N_G[A]}$ is a vertex decomposable graph.
 This is a contradiction to our assumption.
 Hence $J(G)^{(k)}$ is not a componentwise linear ideal for all $k \geq 2$. \end{proof}

-\begin{remark} Using the above Theorem \ref{suff-cond1}, we can easily construct a graph $G$ such that $J(G)$ is componentwise linear but $J(G)^{(k)}$ is not componentwise linear for all $k \geq 2$.
-For example, let $G$ be a vertex decomposable graph and $G \setminus N_G[A]$ be isomorphic to the diamond graph (A graph which is isomorphic to the graph with vertices $a$, $b$, $c$, $d$ and edges $\{a,b\}$, $\{b,c\}$, $\{a,c\}$, $\{a,d\}$, $\{c,d\}$ is called a \textit{diamond}) for some independent set $A$ of $G$.
-Since $\B_{G \setminus N_G[A]}$ is a cycle with 4 vertices, by Theorem \ref{suff-cond1}, $J(G)^{(k)}$ is not componentwise linear for all $k \geq 2$. \end{remark}
+The following example shows that, using Theorem \ref{suff-cond1}, we can easily construct a graph $G$ such that $J(G)$ is componentwise linear but $J(G)^{(k)}$ is not componentwise linear for all $k \geq 2$.
+A graph which is isomorphic to the graph with vertices $a$, $b$, $c$, $d$ and edges $\{a,b\}$, $\{b,c\}$, $\{a,c\}$, $\{a,d\}$, $\{c,d\}$ is called a \textit{diamond}.

+\begin{example} Let $G$ be a vertex decomposable graph and $G \setminus N_G[A]$ be isomorphic to the diamond graph for some independent set $A$ of $G$.
+Then $J(G)$ is a componentwise linear ideal.